 A simple way to make your money last longer is to watch your

 spending.
-Use our budget planner to help you save for special items
+Use our budget planner to see how you currently spend

-after retirement then spend 20 years living on bread and water?
+only to spend the next 20 years living on bread and water.

 Take advantage of your entitlements

 Even if you don't get the age pension, you may be eligible for